 Shady Hill Affinity Groups’ Statement of Purpose:

-• Rainbow Kids Affinity Group is for children of LGBT families in Grades I-VIII.
-Grade I Gradehead, Erica Rogers-Jensen and Physical Education Teacher, Michelle Young facilitate this group.
+• Rainbow Kids is for children of LGBT families in Grades I-VIII.
+Grade I Gradehead, Erica Rogers-Jensen

-is for all Middle School students interested in advancing the inclusivity of the SHS LGBT community.
-It is not an affinity group and is intended to broaden support for students and provide a safe place for all.
-This group is facilitated by: Mellisha Culpepper, Grade V Gradehead; Marta Rivas,
+This group is for all middle school students interested in advancing inclusivity of the SHS LGBT community.
+It is not an affinity group.
+Rather, it is an alliance intended to broaden support for students and provide a safe place for all.
+Contact Marta Rivas

 , Director of Inclusion & Multicultural Practice, for more information regarding affinity groups and alliances.